vrodrille/DSMRWeb/README.md

 It's necessary to inform that the .gitkeep file present in the experiments_results folder must be deleted once the project has been downloaded or cloned in order for the experiments_results_controller to work properly.
 The .gitkeep file has been added only to be able to push the experiments_results folder to the repo.

-This project has been developed in **MacOS** and it'ss only compatible with **GNU/Linux** and **MacOS**.
+This project has been developed in **MacOS** and it's only compatible with **GNU/Linux** and **MacOS**.
 If you are a MacOS user you have to be cautious with the generation of .DS_Store files while working on the project, as these files mess up the correct performance of some controllers like the experiments_results_controller.